Ecclesiastes 10

 Notes

-Verse 19 is one of the most debated verses in Ecclesiastes.
+Verse 19 is a debated verse in Ecclesiastes.
 The Hebrew reads: לִשְׂחוֹק עֹשִׂים לֶחֶם ("for laughter they prepare a feast"), וְיַיִן יְשַׂמַּח חַיִּים ("and wine makes life glad"), וְהַכֶּסֶף יַעֲנֶה אֶת הַכֹּל ("and money answers everything").
 The verb יַעֲנֶה comes from עָנָה ("to answer, to respond").
 The question is whether Qoheleth is stating this approvingly, descriptively, or ironically.
-In context, following the critique of indulgent princes, the most natural reading is ironic or descriptive: this is the philosophy of the lazy rulers and feasting princes -- they think money can solve everything.
-Others read it as a sober, worldly observation: in practical terms, money does facilitate everything, which is simply a fact about how the world works.
-The ambiguity is likely intentional; Qoheleth often allows his observations to sit without explicit moral commentary, letting the reader judge.
+In context, following the critique of indulgent princes, the most natural reading is ironic or descriptive: this is the philosophy of lazy rulers and feasting princes -- they think money can solve everything.
+Others read it as a sober worldly observation: in practical terms, money does facilitate much, which is simply a fact about how the world works.
+The ambiguity is likely intentional; Qoheleth often lets his observations stand without explicit moral commentary, leaving the reader to judge.

 Interpretations